-These dietary recommendations are fairly similar to what we call “Food Combining” today.
+These dietary recommendations are relatively similar to what we call “Food Combining” today.
 For full details of their diet, see my article "

 By 1911, Dr Hay was convinced that he had discovered a successful treatment for diabetes.
-For the next four years, he treated his patients through diet, and successfully demonstrated that people could achieve optimum health with the correct diet, providing there was no irreversible organic change.
-He thus developed over the years the dietary system now known as the ‘Hay Diet’.
+For the next four years, he treated his patients through diet.
+He successfully demonstrated that people could achieve optimum health with the correct diet, providing there was no irreversible organic change.
+He thus developed over the years the dietary system now known as the ‘Hay Diet.’

 Despite Dr Hay’s enormously successful treatment of many seriously ill patients with his system, it was criticized vehemently by the medical establishment, which, at that time, was focused on the germ theory of disease, and the increasing use of drug treatment.
-However, he defended his system courageously, continuing to treat patients, and lecture, until his death in 1940.
+However, he courageously defended his system, continuing to treat patients, and lecture, until his death in 1940.

 Dr Hay’s remaining ‘rules’ are: